 - Troubleshoot slot creation issues.

-Identify the cause of long execution times for commands
+Identify the cause of long run times for commands

-To find the command that failed to execute during the timeout period, review the AWS DMS task log and the table statistics section of the task.
+To find the command that failed to run during the timeout period, review the AWS DMS task log and the table statistics section of the task.
 You can also find this information in the PostgreSQL error log file if the parameter log_min_error_statement is set to ERROR or a lower severity.
 After identifying the command that failed, you can find the failed table names.
-See the following example error message from the PostgreSQL error log:
+See this example error message from the PostgreSQL error log:

 ERROR: canceling statement due to statement timeout STATEMENT: <The statement executed>"

-To find locks on the associated tables, execute the following command in the source or target (depending where the error is appearing):
+To find locks on the associated tables, run this command in the source or target (depending where the error is appearing):

 SELECT blocked_locks.pid AS blocked_pid, blocked_activity.usename AS blocked_user, blocking_locks.pid AS blocking_pid, blocking_activity.usename AS blocking_user, blocked_activity.query AS blocked_statement, blocking_activity.query AS current_statement_in_blocking_process FROM pg_catalog.pg_locks blocked_locks JOIN pg_catalog.pg_stat_activity blocked_activity ON blocked_activity.pid = blocked_locks.pid JOIN pg_catalog.pg_locks blocking_locks ON blocking_locks.locktype = blocked_locks.locktype AND blocking_locks.DATABASE IS NOT DISTINCT FROM blocked_locks.DATABASE AND blocking_locks.relation IS NOT DISTINCT FROM blocked_locks.relation AND blocking_locks.page IS NOT DISTINCT FROM blocked_locks.page AND blocking_locks.tuple IS NOT DISTINCT FROM blocked_locks.tuple AND blocking_locks.virtualxid IS NOT DISTINCT FROM blocked_locks.virtualxid AND blocking_locks.transactionid IS NOT DISTINCT FROM blocked_locks.transactionid AND blocking_locks.classid IS NOT DISTINCT FROM blocked_locks.classid AND blocking_locks.objid IS NOT DISTINCT FROM blocked_locks.objid AND blocking_locks.objsubid IS NOT DISTINCT FROM blocked_locks.objsubid AND blocking_locks.pid != blocked_locks.pid JOIN pg_catalog.pg_stat_activity blocking_activity ON blocking_activity.pid = blocking_locks.pid WHERE NOT blocked_locks.GRANTED;

-If you find any PIDs that are blocked, stop or "kill" the blocked PID by running the following command:
+If you find any PIDs that are blocked, stop or terminate the blocked PID by running this command:

-Because dead rows or "tuples" can increase SELECT time, check for large numbers of dead rows in the source tables by running the following command:
+Because dead rows, or "tuples," can increase SELECT time, check for large numbers of dead rows in the source tables by running this command:

 select * from pg_stat_user_tables where relname= 'table_name';

-Check to see whether or not the failed target table has primary keys or unique indexes.
-If there are no primary keys or unique indexes, this causes a full table scan during the execution of any UPDATE statement, which takes a long time.
+Check to see if the failed target table has primary keys or unique indexes.
+If the table has no primary keys or unique indexes, then a full table scan is performed during the running of any UPDATE statement.
+This table scan can take a long time.